zahidurtalukder/FedSRC/README.md

 This repository is the official implementation of FedSRC-

->📋 Federated Learning (FL) has emerged as a prominent privacy- preserving decentralized paradigm for collaborative machine learning across many devices.
-However, FL suffers from performance degradation in the global model due to heterogeneity in clients’ locally generated data.
-Some prior studies ad- dress this issue by limiting or even discarding certain clients’ contributions to the global model, resulting in unnecessary computation and communication for the discarded clients.
+>📋 Federated Learning (FL) suffers from performance degradation in the global model due to the quality and reliability of clients’ locally generated data.
+Some prior studies address this issue by limiting or even discarding certain clients’ contributions to the global model, resulting in unnecessary computation and communication for the discarded clients.
+Alternatively, a selective choice of clients to participate in
-Alternatively, selectively choosing clients to participate in FL may avoid such resource waste.
-But, such active client se- lection requires client-level profiling that violates privacy.
-In this paper, we present a novel FL approach, called FedSRC:
-Federated Learning with Self-Regulating Clients, can save clients’ resources while preserving their anonymity.
-In FedSRC, clients can determine if their local train- ing is favorable to the global model and whether they should participate in an FL round using a lightweight checkpoint based on their test loss on the global model.
-Through comprehensive evaluations using four datasets, we show that FedSRC can improve global model performance, all the while reducing communication costs by up to 30% and computation costs by 55%.
+FL may avoid this resource waste.
+However, such active client selection requires client-level profiling that violates privacy.
+In this paper, we present a novel FL approach, called FedSRC: Federated Learning with Self-Regulating Clients, that can save clients’ resources while preserving their anonymity.
+In FedSRC, clients can determine if their local training is favorable to the global model and whether they should participate in an FL round using a lightweight checkpoint based on a local inference loss on the global model.
+Through comprehensive evaluations using four datasets, we show that FedSRC can reduce communication costs by up to 30% and computation costs by 55%.

 ## Requirements